softwareguru/airflowsummit-website/content/sessions/2025/20-daglint-elevating-airflow-dag-quality-through-automated-linting.md

 video:
 images:
  - /images/sessions/2025/daglint-elevating-airflow.png
+summary: "We will share why we decided to build a custom, internally developed linting tool for Airflow DAGs, how we built it and how we use it to elevate our code quality."
 ---

 Maintaining consistency, code quality, and best practices for writing Airflow DAGs between teams and individual developers can be a significant challenge.
 Trying to achieve it using manual code reviews is both time-consuming and error-prone.